rails/action_push_native/README.md

 | :badge           | The badge number to display on the app icon
 | :thread_id       | The thread identifier for grouping notifications.
 | :sound           | The sound to play when the notification is received.
 | :high_priority   | Whether the notification should be sent with high priority (default: true).
-For silent notifications is recommended to set this to `false`.
+For silent notifications is recommended to set this to `false` to avoid [deprioritization or notification delegation](https://firebase.google.com/docs/cloud-messaging/android/message-priority#deprioritize).
 | :service_payload | The service-specific payload for the notification.
 Valid subkeys are `apns` for Apple Push Notification Service and `fcm` for Firebase Cloud Messaging.
 | :custom_payload  | Custom payload data to be sent with the notification.